natesheridan/whats-for-dinner/PULL_REQUEST_TEMPLATE.md

 # Description of fixes:

+describe the changes here you used to fix the code
 - [ ] Bug fix (non-breaking change which fixes an issue) -
 - [ ] New feature (non-breaking change which adds functionality)